-If the work of the District Court requires and subject to the approval of the Chief Judge of the District Court, the District Administrative Judge of any district may divide the District Court within that district into civil, criminal, traffic, or other functional divisions.
+Subject to the approval of the Chief Judge of the District Court, the District Administrative Judge of any district may divide the District Court within that district into civil, criminal, traffic, or other functional divisions, if the work of the District Court so requires.

-Source: This Rule is derived from Code, Courts Article, \$1-607 and Article IV, \$41G of the Constitution of Maryland.
+Source: This Rule is derived from Code, Courts Article, \$1-607 and Article IV, \$41G of the Maryland Constitution.